tpatten/squirrel_driver/README.md

 4. Information about sensors safety use and calibration (including setting to zero and saturation removal) can be found in squirrel_driver/squirrel_sensing_node/doc.

+5. Make sure that you are using correct calibration file for your setup - squirrel_sensing_node/tactile_calibration.ini.
+Calibration files for each setup of the senors are located in squirrel_sensing_node/doc.